AmenallahBouhachem/RLHF-PPO-DPO-GRPO-KTO-Implementation/README.md

-# 🌟 RLHF-PPO Implementation 🌟
+# 🌟 RLHF-PPO-DPO-GRPO-KTO-Implementation 🌟

 ## 📖 Overview

-This repository contains a theoretical implementation of **Reinforcement Learning with Human Feedback (RLHF)** using **Proximal Policy Optimization (PPO)**.
-The project is applied to the IMDB dataset for sentiment analysis, showcasing the alignment of language models with human preferences.
+This repository contains educational, theoretical implementations of:

+- **Reinforcement Learning with Human Feedback (RLHF)**
+- **Proximal Policy Optimization (PPO)**
+- **Direct Preference Optimization (DPO)**
+- **Generalized Reward Policy Optimization (GRPO)**
+- **Kullback–Leibler-based Training Objective (KTO)**

+The project is intended as a showcase of my understanding of these algorithms, both theoretically and practically.
+I have recently learned their theory and am now implementing them to demonstrate my ability to apply them to use cases.
+The code is for educational purposes only.

 ---

 ## 🚀 Features

-- **RLHF with PPO**: Train language models with human feedback.
+- **RLHF, PPO, DPO, GRPO, KTO Implementations**: Educational, theoretical implementations of popular RL algorithms for language model alignment.
-- **Sentiment Analysis**: Fine-tuned on the IMDB dataset.
+- **Sentiment Analysis Example**: Demonstrates use on the IMDB dataset.
 - **Hugging Face Integration**: Utilizes state-of-the-art libraries like `transformers` and `datasets`.
 - **Customizable Training**: Easily modify configurations for different datasets and models.